dyslab/wp-site-wwii/README.md

 ```
 > **Note**:
 >
 > - Above CLIs runs on Linux or MacOS.
-Please checkout 'package.json' for more details to manually revise command lines to build the static website contents if running on Windows. (all output files save in folder 'dist/')
+Please checkout `package.json` for more details to manually revise command lines to build the static website contents if running on Windows.
 > - All generated static website files will be put into folder `dist/`.
 > - The website content is based on the datasource files under folder `src/js_[TWO_LETTERS_NATION_CODE]/`, as well as the common datasource files under folder `src/js_index/`.
 > - The website is based on the pug template engine, which is a simple yet powerful template language.
 Please checkout the pug template files under folder `src/views/` for more details.